 If an experimental treatment is experienced by both treated and control group units, tests of hypotheses about causal effects may be difficult to conceptualize let alone execute.
 In this paper, we show how counterfactual causal models may be written and tested when theories suggest spillover or other network-based interference among experimental units.
 We show that the “no interference” assumption need not constrain scholars who have interesting questions about interference.
 We offer researchers the ability to model theories about how treatment given to some units may come to influence outcomes for other units.
 We further show how to test hypotheses about these causal effects, and we provide tools to enable researchers to assess the operating characteristics of their tests given their own models, designs, test statistics, and data.
 The conceptual and methodological framework we develop here is particularly applicable to social networks, but may be usefully deployed whenever a researcher wonders about interference between units.
 Interference between units need not be an untestable assumption; instead, interference is an opportunity to ask meaningful questions about theoretically interesting phenomena.

-RItools: Flexible randomization inference in R (PDF) Demonstrates the use of the RItools" package for R to create and test hypotheses using randomization inference.
-Users can describe the randomizatino procedure, their model of effects, and test statistics, and the function RItest provides confidence intervals an p-values.
+Demonstrates the use of the RItools package for R to create and test hypotheses using randomization inference.
+Users can describe the randomization procedure, their model of effects, and test statistics.
+The function RItest provides confidence intervals an p-values.
 The paper provides background on randomization inference and applied examples using RItools.

 In this article, we consider how to improve two different modes of collaboration: synchronous and asynchronous.
 When working synchronously, contributors focus on the same portions of the research at the same time.
 Of course, virtually any research project will require collaborators to spend time working on either different portions of the project or working on the same sections but at different times.
 We label this form of collaboration asynchronous.
 Asynchronous collaboration requires more careful attention to dividing labor, and we spend more time providing software solutions in this domain.
 These suggestions are based on what has worked for us.
 These suggestions are grounded in experience, and we think they are useful techniques for any team to adopt.
 We have also found that software is the easy part of any collaboration while the personal and intellectual parts of collaboration are both more difficult and more fulfilling than playing with software tools.
 Hopefully, adopting some of these techniques may help your team get past technical details faster and down to the real business of producing research.